rimichaeru/gitdjango/README.md

 <br />

 #### Create the virtual environment & install dependencies
-1. After cloning the repo (eg. git clone REPOHTTPS), cd into the repo and run your terminal in this directory.
+1. After cloning the repo (eg. git clone REPOHTTPS), cd into the repo using your terminal.
 2. Create a new python environment in the terminal with: virtualenv env
 3. Activate the new environment with: source env/Scripts/activate
 4. Install dependencies automatically from the requirements file: pip install -r requirements.txt